Jeanne Cooper

 Wilma Jeanne Cooper (October 25, 1928 – May 8, 2013) was an American actress, best known for her role as Katherine Chancellor on the CBS soap opera The Young and the Restless (1973–2013).
-At the time of her death, she was eighth on the all-time list of longest-serving soap opera actors in the United States.
-She also guest starred as an episode's leading lady in dozens of television series in the 1950s and 1960s.
+At the time of her death, she had played Katherine for nearly 40 years, and her name appears on the list of longest-serving soap opera actors in the United States.

+Cooper also appeared on numerous episodic television series in the 1950s and 1960s, as well as several film roles.
 She was the mother of three children, the eldest being actor Corbin Bernsen.

 Early life

-Jeanne Cooper was born in Taft, California, the youngest of three children of Albert Troy Cooper and his wife, the former Sildeth Evelyn Moore.
+Wilma Jeanne Cooper was born on October 25, 1928, in Taft, California, the youngest of three children of Albert Troy Cooper and his wife, the former Sildeth Evelyn Moore.
 The family lived in Kern County for several years, first in Taft until 1942 and then in Bakersfield.
-Her mother died on August 21, 1944, the year before Jeanne graduated from Taft Union High School, Her father lived for several more decades, dying on April 11, 1986.
+Her mother died on August 21, 1944, the year before Jeanne graduated from Taft Union High School.
+Her father lived for several more decades, dying on April 11, 1986.

 Career

 Film and television work

-Cooper began her acting career in the 1950s, performing initially as a supporting player in films with stars like Maureen O'Hara, Glenn Ford, Tony Curtis, and Henry Fonda.
+Cooper began her screen acting career in the 1950s after signing a contract with Universal Studios, performing initially as a supporting player in films with stars like Maureen O'Hara, Glenn Ford, Tony Curtis, and Henry Fonda.
 Her first film role was as Myra in the 1953 western film, The Redhead from Wyoming.
 She later appeared in small roles in The Man from the Alamo, Over-Exposed, 5 Steps to Danger, Rock All Night, House of Women, 13 West Street, The Intruder, Black Zoo, The Glory Guys, Tony Rome, The Boston Strangler and Kansas City Bomber.

-Cooper was a fixture on episodic television throughout the 1950s and 1970s.
+Cooper was a fixture on episodic television throughout the 1950s and 1960s.
 In 1956, she was cast as Mrs. Hinton in "The Rabbi Davis Story" of the religious anthology series, Crossroads.
 That same year, she portrayed Louise Douglas in "Girl Bandit" of Broderick Crawford's syndicated crime drama, Highway Patrol.
 She also appeared in the Wagon Train episode titled "The Whipping" and as Marie Conover in the 1957 Cheyenne episode titled "Top Hand" starring Clint Walker.

 Cooper played Ann Dix in the 1955 episode "I Am Joaquin" of the syndicated western anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the storyline, Ann searches with ultimate success for eight years for the return of her young daughter whom the Mexican bandit Joaquin Murrieta (Cliff Fields) left at a Roman Catholic church after he boarded a ship and stabbed to death the girl's father, Capt.
 Stephen Dix, played by John Damler.